 Antihistamine Nasal Sprays

 Antihistamine sprays are only available on prescription and prevent the histamine your body produces from causing the allergic symptoms.
+They usually cause less drowsiness than antihistamine tablets but they still may make some people sleepy.
 They start to work within 30 minutes of using them but since they can react with other drugs it is important to speak with your doctor to find out if any drugs or conditions you may be taking would preclude you from using an antihistamine nasal spray.

 Natural Nasal Sprays

 It is important that any of the above nasal sprays are not seen as a substitute to asthma medication and that they should be used in conjunction with your normal asthma treatments to help relieve asthma symptoms.
-Using a nasal spray should be discussed with your medical professional.
+Using a nasal spray should be discussed with your medical professional before use.

 Information contained in this Articles page has been written by talkhealth based on available medical evidence.
 Our evidence-based articles are certified by the Information Standard and our sources are available on request.
 The content is not, though, written by medical professionals and should never be considered a substitute for medical advice.
 You should always seek medical advice before changing your treatment routine. talkhealth does not endorse any specific products, brands, or treatments.